 When large corporations purchase goods and services from small suppliers — many owned by minorities, women, LGBTQ+ people, people with disabilities and veterans — it becomes a mutually-beneficial relationship, Forbes reports.
 Local suppliers accounted for more than 17 million jobs in 2016, according to a MIT Sloan and Harvard Business School study.
 The study’s data suggests supply chain economy leads much of the U.S.’s innovation.

 Some of the benefits of diverse suppliers lend to large corporations are that they provide innovative products; increase competition leading to better prices and service; and demonstrate their dedication to diversity, inclusion and community involvement.
 In short, supplier diversity increases companies’ bottom lines.

-According to a study commissioned by Cargill, Inc., organizations that have a higher rate of supplier diversity programs generate 133% grater return on the cost of procurement operations than those with average levels of diverse supplier procurement.
+According to a 2006 study by the Hackett Group, organizations that have a higher rate of supplier diversity programs generate 133% grater return on the cost of procurement operations than those with average levels of diverse supplier procurement.
 For every $1 million they spend, they earn $3.6 million on their bottom line.
 Additionally, according to 2019 CVM Solutions data, 47% of consumers say whether or not an organization with a supplier diversity program influences whether or not they will buy from them.
 Thirty-five percent say it has a slight influence.